arnolsaavedra/Data_projects_TripleTen/Big Restaurant Business Data/README.md

 TripleTen provided a `.zip` archive containing **five Excel files** for the fictional Zomato company.
 Two of these were the primary sources for analysis:

-- `orders.xlsx`: All orders placed by customers across restaurants from Oct 2017 – Jun 2020
+- `orders.xlsx`: All orders placed by customers across restaurants
 - `users.xlsx`: Demographics of customers who placed those orders

----

 ---